bonny/WordPress-Simple-History/readme.txt

 = 2.24n (July 2018) =
 - Add `wp_cron_current_filter` to event context when something is logged during a cron job.
 This can help debugging thing like posts being added or deleted by some plugin and you're trying to figure out which plugin it is.
 - Fix for event details not always being shown.
+- Fix for sometimes missing user name and user email in export file.

 = 2.24 (July 2018) =